4itor/moai/README.md

 The keyboard is caseless, using just the plate and the pcb, with a maple woodcut (3.3mm height) between both.
 No screws, the soldered switches keep everything in place.

-The wood gives enough stability and it's quite sturdy compared to other caseless builds I've done before (even the ones tha used screws).
+The wood gives enough stability and it's quite sturdy compared to other caseless builds I've done before (even the ones that used screws).

-The texture on top of the plate is created poking holes on the `Cu` layer below; tried just this once and results where better than expected; As the plate is simmetrycal I created two designs on each side, but only used the textured one for now.
+The texture on top of the plate is created poking holes on the `Cu` layer below; tried just this once and results where better than expected; As the plate is simmetrical I created two designs on each side, but only used the textured one for now.

 > **Word of advice** : The distance between each pair of thumb keys is tenths of a millimeter less than the standard for 1.25U keys, this is intentional.
-I have found no incompatibilities in any keycap profiles trown at it (Cherry, MDA/XVX, XDA, SDA, MT3, etc) from several vendors, but your milleage may vary.
+I have found no incompatibilities in any keycap profiles thrown at it (Cherry, MDA/XVX, XDA, SDA, MT3, etc) from several vendors, but your milleage may vary.

 See more pictures in the [Gallery](gallery/README.md).